OMG! What a week!

 One of the reasons that I’ve put all my trust in FlixBus is because we’ve travelled with them from time to time over the years, and just recently, we used their services while we were in Croatia from Zagreb to Split to Dubrovnik!

-It’s definitely going to be an adventure!
+It’s definitely an adventure!

 And was it worth travelling by bus-coach from Germany to Sweden?